1518872279/Overgrown/Markdown/# Ivy Growth and Cutting System.md

 ---

 ## 5. IvyCutterCollision.cs
-**Purpose:** Applies continuous damage to ivy segments when in contact, based on player finesse.
+**Purpose:** Applies continuous damage to ivy segments on contact, based on player finesse.

 ```csharp
 using UnityEngine;